Machine Learning to assess astrophysical origin of gravitational waves triggers: Conclusions

 \section{Conclusions}

 This work investigated the application of machine learning techniques to gravitational-wave data analysis.
 By considering a diverse set of features, a Random Forest classifier was developed and extensively optimized through the exploration of a broad range of hyperparameter combinations.
 Once trained, the classifier was evaluated, and the resulting statistic ($p_s$) was compared to the ranking statistic currently used by the MBTA pipeline.
+In addition, we examined the relative importance of the input features for this classification task, finding that some features contribute only marginally to the model’s decision process, suggesting potential redundancy rather than clear necessity for accurate trigger classification.

 The results demonstrated a consistent result in detection efficiency when using the Random Forest–based approach.
 A further application was explored by employing the $p_s$ statistic to construct a $p_\mathrm{astro}$ probability distribution, which quantifies the likelihood of a trigger being astrophysical in origin.
 To achieve this, probability density functions were estimated using the KDE technique, applied to the test dataset after applying a logit transformation to the $p_s$ values to enhance the KDE performance.
-The derived $p_\mathrm{astro}^{(p_s)}$ values were then compared to those obtained from the MBTA pipeline, considering all events reported in the O3a and O3b catalogs.
+Using this derived metric, we compared the number of injection triggers that exceeding the threshold $p_\mathrm{astro}^{(p_s)} > 0.5$ and $IFAR > 0.5$ years, obtaining comparable results for O3a and slightly improved performance for O3b.
+These outcomes are encouraging since the $IFAR$ computation relies on background modelling, which can be time and resource computing, whereas the $p_\mathrm{astro}^{(p_s)}$ metric is obtained in a more straightforward manner.
+Furthermore, the $p_\mathrm{astro}^{(p_s)}$ values were derived and compared to those obtained from the MBTA pipeline ($p_\mathrm{astro})$, considering all events reported in the O3a and O3b catalogs.
 The results were generally consistent, with the notable exception of GW190924$\_$021846, which exhibited unexpected behavior due to the influence of specific features in the model.
 This prompted a deeper analysis of the feature–tree interactions within the classifier.
 Finally, an agnostic search for new candidate events was conducted across the full O3a and O3b datasets.
 This search yielded one new candidate, with $p_\mathrm{astro}^{(p_s,\mathrm{noER})} = 0.97$, marking a promising outcome for the use of machine learning–based tools in gravitational-wave event classification.

 The Random Forest classifier demonstrated the ability to construct a statistic with a level of separability between noise and signal triggers that is comparable to that achieved using the standard ranking statistic.
 Moreover, the application of the classifier output to compute $p_\mathrm{astro}^{(p_s)}$ is promising, suggesting that this method could serve as a reliable tool for estimating astrophysical detection probabilities.
 As future work, alternative approaches may be explored, including the use of unsupervised learning techniques, such as Autoencoders \cite{autoencoder}, for denoising purposes.
 Another potential direction involves leveraging the classifier to directly estimate the False Alarm Rate (FAR) associated with triggers, offering further enhancements to real-time detection pipelines.